 Western Australia is the longest and most remote state section of Highway 1 — and for many travellers, the most spectacular.
 Heading north from Perth, the road passes The Pinnacles Desert and Kalbarri's dramatic gorges before reaching Shark Bay (UNESCO World Heritage), where dolphins interact daily with visitors at Monkey Mia.

-Further north, Ningaloo Reef at Coral Bay and Exmouth is Australia's most accessible reef — and home to the world's largest seasonal aggregation of whale sharks (March–July).
+Further north, Ningaloo Reef at Coral Bay and Exmouth is Australia's most accessible reef — and home to the world's largest seasonal aggregation of whale sharks (March-July).
 Beyond Exmouth, the route passes through increasingly remote Pilbara landscapes before reaching the tropical pearl town of Broome with its iconic Cable Beach.
-The Kimberley region north of Broome is among the world's last true wilderness areas.
+The Kimberley region north of Broome is among the world's last true wilderness areas — ideal Hema Maps territory.

 The Northern Territory is strictly a dry-season destination (May-October) — many roads flood completely during the wet season and crocodile activity increases dramatically near water.
 Darwin serves as the gateway to Kakadu National Park (UNESCO World Heritage), where ancient Aboriginal rock art, vast wetlands, and extraordinary birdlife create a truly unique experience.

 Litchfield National Park (just 90 minutes from Darwin) offers stunning waterfalls, magnetic termite mounds, and accessible swimming holes.
 Katherine Gorge (Nitmiluk National Park) features dramatic red sandstone gorges perfect for canoe and boat cruises.
-A 1,000km detour south on the Stuart Highway reaches Uluru-Kata Tjuta — Australia's most sacred and iconic landmark.
+A 1,000km Stuart Highway detour south reaches Uluru-Kata Tjuta — Australia's most sacred and iconic landmark.

 Queensland's stretch of Highway 1 is pure tropical indulgence.
 From Cairns, the Bruce Highway passes through Townsville and Bowen before reaching Airlie Beach — the gateway to the Whitsunday Islands, arguably Australia's most photogenic island group with Whitehaven Beach's silica sands.
 Further south, Fraser Island (K'gari) — the world's largest sand island — requires a 4WD ferry crossing and rewards visitors with freshwater lakes, ancient rainforests, and dingo encounters.